 - NOTE: With COVID19 restricions, orientations are currently taking place virtually.

 - Upon completion of health screening, all volunteers will be required to attend area specific training session prior to starting their placement

 Criteria to Apply

-Criminal Reference Checks
+Criminal Record Checks

 You must wait 6 months after being a inpatient or out-patient of the hospital before you apply to volunteer.*